What is Advanced Placement (AP)?

 How do students enroll in Honors and AP classes?

 Students who enroll in AP classes are expected to take the AP exams in May.
-The commitment to Honors/AP classes is for the entire academic year and typically includes required prerequisites work that must be completed at the beginning of the course.
+The commitment to Honors/AP classes is for the entire academic year.